libbyshoop/csinparallel/modules/Phoenix++MR/source/phoenix/phoenix.rst

 where a word ends?* Be patient; when we get to the main body of code, it will all become clear.
 The last struct contains only an operator definition for ``()``, which requires a key of type ``wc_count`` as its single parameter.
-This is an implementation of the Fowler-Noll-Vo hash function.
+This is an implementation of the `Fowler-Noll-Vo hash function <https://en.wikipedia.org/wiki/Fowler%E2%80%93Noll%E2%80%93Vo_hash_function>`_.
 While other hash functions can be used, it is best just to leave this code alone.

 WordsMR: The word count class